Linuszand/bookproject-1/APIdocumentation_and_testdocumentation/Testdocumentation.md

 # Manual tests | 1
 ## Verify HTTP Status Code for Successful GET Request | 1
 ### Objective: |  1
-To verify that the API returns the correct HTTP status code (e.g., 200 OK) for a successful GET request.
+To verify that the API returns the correct HTTP status code (200 OK) for a successful GET request.
 ### Test Procedure: | 1
 1. Open Postman and navigate to the collection containing the endpoint you want to test.
 2. Create a new request by clicking on the "New" button in the top left corner of the Postman window.
-3. Select the HTTP method for the endpoint you want to test (e.g., GET).
+3. Select the HTTP method for the endpoint you want to test (GET).
 4. Enter the URL for the books endpoint(http://localhost:3457/books).
 5. Click on the "Send" button to send the request to the API.
-6. Verify that the API returns the correct HTTP status code (e.g., 200 OK) for the successful GET request.
+6. Verify that the API returns the correct HTTP status code (200 OK) for the successful GET request.
 Record the test results in a test report.
 ### Test Data: | 1
 - Endpoint: http://localhost:3457/books